Picture credit: R Marmion / 123RF

 It is sure a challenging role to possess

-Teachers need to pay attention to so many details, and succeed on diagnosing what consider to be success for one student, and what could be valueless to another.
+Teachers need to pay attention to so many details and succeed on diagnosing what consider to be a success for one student, and what could be valueless to another.
 It is like being a mother to children with completely different backgrounds, behaving to each one of them with the respect they expect to receive, even culturally wise, and moreover, being able to create a mutual acceptance and understanding between the children themselves.

 Therefore, by being clear about what the strategy is, teachers keep everyone headed in the same direction.
 Whether it is to honor students’ customs and rituals, expressing interest in discovering what their lives are like, outside school, teachers’ resource and action planning become more effective.

 Some fear that the school’s education level might deteriorate

 Additionally, using a rigorous framework in order to speak a common language, could also be used to keep class discipline.
 Differentiate instructions in order to meet individual student needs, must be conducted with a rigorous framework.
 Many parents support the idea of integration and consider it to be tremendously important.

 Yet, on the other hand, some fear that the school’s education level might deteriorate due to the investment of resources.
 Also, being together in a mutual framework, such as school, making students obtain behaviors that fit the setting, just like in the outside world, and therefore should be adapted.